The Tropical Tank Homepage

 Vesicularia dubyana (Java Moss)

-Bright - These plants will require additional lighting to thrive, i.e. at least one additional fluorescent tube.
+Bright - These plants will require additional lighting to thrive, i.e. at least one additional fluorescent tube, or T5 lighting.

 Ceratopteris thalictroides (Indian fern)